AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 salvation and annihilation, and so gave to the terms in question the sense of unlimited duration.

-For example, the Pharisees, according to Josephus, regarded the penalty of sin as torment without end, and they stated the doctrine in unambiguous terms.
+For example, the Pharisees, according to **Josephus**, regarded the penalty of sin as torment without end, and they stated the doctrine in unambiguous terms.
 They called it *eirgmos aidios* (eternal imprisonment) and *timorion adialeipton* (endless torment), while our Lord called the punishment of sin *aionion kolasin* (age-long